scarista/scarista.github.io/content/stories/dragon-lake/index.md

 "Yes," she heard her mother say, "you go.
 I'll get supper ready and send Martha to collect Jayne.
 You won't be late?"

-"No, there's not much to be said.
+"No, there's not much to say.
 Not since we sent the message to court.
-The allocations of what grain and salt meat we have in store are set.
+The grain and salt meat we have stored is already allocated.
 We need to check the remaining stocks of cheese and dried fruit and decide how to ration them, but that won't keep us long.
 Perhaps an hour."

 There was a moment’s silence in which Martha knew her parents were exchanging a kiss.